WaldoJeffers/eslint-config/README.md

 ## Installation
 ### Global
-`npm install -g @waldojeffers/eslint-config-waldojeffers`
+`npm install -g eslint-config-waldojeffers`

 ### Local
-`npm install --save @waldojeffers/eslint-config-waldojeffers`
+`npm install --save eslint-config-waldojeffers`

 ## Usage
 Add `"extends : "waldojeffers"` to you **local** .eslintrc file.
 If you want to enable rules specific to ES6 or Node.js, you need to specify it in the `env` option in your `.eslintrc.*` file as follows :